iag2009/aws-cloud-resume-ailves/README.md

 # AWS Cloud Resume Challenge

 This is my attempt at a cloud resume challenge project.
-The project was published by Forrest Brazeal and it's a multiple-step resume project [The Cloud Resume Challenge](https://cloudresumechallenge.dev/) which helps build and demonstrate fundamental skills to pursuing a career in Cloud.
+The project was published by Forrest Brazeal, and it's a multiple-step resume project which helps build and demonstrate fundamental skills to pursuing a career in Cloud.
 I came across Rishab Kumar's implementation on the Internet and made my own implementation based on Forrest and Rishab.

 ## Architecture